 - Integration: With API based integration, moving to a next-gen platform gives numerous ways to build your customer support stack.

 - Productivity: On the contrary to assumption, remote workers are more productive and happy.
 A survey conducted by Mckinsey found that 41% of employees said they were more productive working remotely than in the office.
 Research proves remote workers are equally efficient as on-premise workers.

 Choosing the right solution

 As on-prem is hard-pressed to lower the cost to serve, upgrading to a remote model is a closer solution at hand.
 Companies can test it with the hybrid model before moving to 100% remote.
-To offer an optimal customer experience solution, setting up the CX stack plays a key role.
+To offer an optimal customer experience solution, setting up the customer support stack plays a key role.
 Cost to benefits has to be considered at every integration.
-Remote CX delivery can reduce significant cost compared to the on-premise offerings.
+Remote customer support delivery can reduce significant cost compared to the on-premise offerings.
 However, the shift has to happen seamlessly without disrupting the delivery.